Adarsh-Kmt/Lucario/README.md

 # Lucario

-Lucario is a physical Write-Ahead Logging (WAL) implementation designed for my storage engine, [DragonDB](https://github.com/Adarsh-Kmt/DragonDB).
+Lucario is a physical Write-Ahead Logging (WAL) implementation designed for my database storage engine, [DragonDB](https://github.com/Adarsh-Kmt/DragonDB).
 It provides durability and crash recovery by recording page-level modifications before they are applied to disk and replaying committed operations after a crash.

 ## Motivation